jhoskins98/back-sql-notes/source/docs/structure.md

 This table is used to map the attributes of a class to database entries.

 ```
--- attributeType mappings: describe how an attributeType for a certain objectClass maps to the SQL data.
 --  id      a unique number identifying the attribute
 --  oc_map_id   the value of "ldap_oc_mappings.id" that identifies the objectClass this attributeType is defined for
 --  name        the name of the attributeType; it MUST match the name of an attributeType that is loaded in slapd's schema